insapathogenomics/ReporTree/README.md

                         [OPTIONAL] Partitions file (tsv format) - 'partition' represents the threshold at which clustering information was obtained
   -m METADATA, --metadata METADATA
                         [MANDATORY] Metadata file (tsv format).
 To take the most profit of ReporTree functionalities, you must provide this file.
+  -vcf VCF, --vcf VCF   [OPTIONAL] Single-column list of VCF files (txt format).
+This file must comprise the full PATH to each vcf file.
+  -var VARIANTS, --variants VARIANTS
+                        [OPTIONAL] Input table (tsv format) with sample name in the first column and a comma-separated list of variants in the second column with the following regular expression:
+                        '\w(\d+)\w'
   -out OUTPUT, --output OUTPUT
                         [OPTIONAL] Tag for output file name (default = ReporTree) --list                [OPTIONAL] If after your command line you specify this option, ReporTree will list all the possible columns that you can use as input in '--columns_summary_report'.
 NOTE!!
 The